ginots/Data-Science-Research/README.md

 Airbnb Price Predictor: A regression-based model designed to estimate property rental values.
 This project includes extensive Exploratory Data Analysis (EDA) and feature engineering to identify market drivers.

 Tools: Scikit-learn, Pandas, Matplotlib, Seaborn.

+# 👤 Human Instance Segmentation with MediaPipe
+This project demonstrates a high-precision foreground-background separation pipeline.
+It is a core component of my Virtual Fitting Room architecture, used to isolate human subjects from diverse backgrounds before overlaying virtual garments.

+🛠️ Technical Stack
+MediaPipe: Used for the neural network-based segmentation mask generation.

+OpenCV: Handled color space conversions (BGR to RGB/RGBA) and image saving.

+NumPy: Used for boolean indexing and mask manipulation.

+Matplotlib: Provided visualization for the segmentation pipeline.